darren-reddick/terraform-k8s-ha-spot-cluster/README.md

 # terraform-k8s-backup

-This repository contains the Terraform code used to create a budget K8S Highly Available environment in AWS for experimenting
+This repository contains the Terraform code used to create a budget K8S Highly Available environment in AWS for experimenting.

+Please note that eu-west-1 region is only supported but I will be looking to update this soon.
+The region can easily be changed in the code if necesssary.

 The following resources are created:
 * VPC with associated subnets etc